Library Predicates

 End Propositional.

-One potential point of confusion in the presentation so far is the distinction between bool and Prop. bool is a datatype whose two values are true and false, while Prop is a more primitive type that includes among its members True and False.
-Why not collapse these two concepts into one, and why must there be more than two states of mathematical truth?
+One potential point of confusion in the presentation so far is the distinction between bool and Prop.
+The datatype bool is built from two values true and false, while Prop is a more primitive type that includes among its members True and False.
+Why not collapse these two concepts into one, and why must there be more than two states of mathematical truth, True and False?

 Hence the distinction between bool and Prop.
 Programs of type bool are computational by construction; we can always run them to determine their results.
 Many Props are undecidable, and so we can write more expressive formulas with Props than with bools, but the inevitable consequence is that we cannot simply "run a Prop to determine its truth."